 Be especially aware of market conditions if you plan to own your home for a short time (1-3 years).
 If the prices dip and you have to sell before they recover, you may lose money on your investment.

-The figures above are national averages.
-As you can see from these recent survey results, average house prices vary widely depending on where you plan to live and the type of dwelling.
+Average house prices vary widely depending on where you plan to live and the type of dwelling.
+RBC has information on Canadian Housing, housing trends and affordability to help you stay informed.

 Lock your rate and know exactly how much home you can afford.
 Start your pre-approval online and an RBC® mortgage specialist will be in touch within 24 hours to help you complete your pre-approval application.